SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

     // -------------------------------------------------------------------------------
     // Extend service AuthorReadingManager by ByD projects (principal propagation)

-    using { byd_khproject as RemoteProject } from './external/byd_khproject';
+    using { byd_khproject as RemoteByDProject } from './external/byd_khproject';

     extend service AuthorReadingManager with {
-        entity Projects as projection on RemoteProject.ProjectCollection {
+        entity ByDProjects as projection on RemoteByDProject.ProjectCollection {
             key ObjectID as ID,
             ProjectID as projectID,
             ResponsibleCostCentreID as costCenter,